Information

 Councillors represent their faculties and undergraduate associations on the USC’s General Council.
 Councillors work to amplify student voices, craft policies, and support initiatives that shape the student experience.
 Each faculty will have their own rules and procedures for members so please check out what your Faculty Council constitution says before running.

-> Faculty Councillor Nomination Form (PDF)
+– Faculty Councillor Form

-Western’s Board of Governors Undergraduate Representative (1)
+Western’s Board of Governors Undergraduate Representatives

 Shape the Western Student Experience: Run for a USC Leadership Role!